-3 CHPC, Evidence, 1st Session, 42nd Parliament, 20 March 2018, 0855 (Ms. Marie Lalonde, Executive Director, Ontario Museum Association)
+4 CHPC, Evidence, 1st Session, 42nd Parliament, 20 March 2018, 0855 (Ms. Marie Lalonde, Executive Director, Ontario Museum Association)

-Recommendation 1: The Ontario Museum Association recommends that through the 2021 Federal Budget, the government continues to prioritize an investment of resources toward the review of the national museum policy.
+Recommendation 1: The Ontario Museum Association recommends that through the 2022 Federal Budget, the government continues to prioritize an investment of resources toward the review of the national museum policy.

-Following the recommendations of the Report of the Standing Committee on Canadian Heritage, "Moving Forward - Towards a Stronger Canadian Museum Sector", we urge the Government of Canada to follow through on the commitment to review our National Museum Policy.
+Following the recommendations of the Report of the Standing Committee on Canadian Heritage, "Moving Forward - Towards a Stronger Canadian Museum Sector", we urge the Government of Canada to follow through on the commitment to review our National Museum Policy, a review pending for 30 years.
 We were pleased with the opportunities presented through collaborations between the Heritage and Finance Ministries proposed in the supplementary mandate letter addressed to the Honourable Steven Guilbeault, Minister of Canadian Heritage, on January 15, 2021-especially the potential for a review of the National Museum Policy.
+The reaffirmation made by Minister Guilbeault on June 30, 2021 that the consultation process for the National Museum Policy would begin in Fall 2021 was also encouraging5.

-Canada's museums need a new museum policy, new funding programs that reflect the current context for museum operations, and adequate and increased multiple-year operating funding4.
+Canada's museums need a new museum policy, new funding programs that reflect the current context for museum operations, and adequate and increased multiple-year operating funding6.
 The review of the National Museum Policy is essential for the progress and sustainability of all Canadian museums.